Peter Gibson (glazier): Personal life

-Gibson lived almost his entire life at 1 Precentor's Court.
-His only sibling, older sister Ellen, also lived there up until her death.
+Gibson lived almost his entire life on Precentor's Court.
+His only sibling, older sister Ellen, lived with him up until her death.
 "Having been brought up with someone like my sister, one gets very attached to them.
 Probably more so than if they had left home and married."

 The Minster was visible from the sitting room, his bedroom and the attic of his Georgian cottage.
 "I live here, and I look out of the window, and there it is, the Minster.
 It is one of the greatest buildings in the world," he said.
 "People cross oceans, cross the world, to come and see it."

 He was a lifelong member of St Michael le Belfrey Church, where he served as chorister and organ blower before being made church warden – a role he carried out for more than forty years.
 He received the honorary title of warden emeritus in 2008.
 In 2010, he was given honorary Freedom of York in recognition of his lifetime of service to the city's historical features.

 Death

-Gibson died in York on 13 November 2016, aged 87.
+Gibson died in York in 2016, aged 87.
 His funeral took place at St Michael le Belfrey Church on 6 December 2016.